Michael0711/threebody/README.md

 cp constant.py.init constant.py
 ```
 All accounts information is in `accounts.py` file, you need to config at least two trade platform.
 The trade control configure in in `constant.py` file.
-You can use the default settings at first.
+You can use the default settings at begining.
 ###Run
 ```
 python threebody.py